DOCUMENTS YOU’LL NEED TO

 RENT A HOME

 Before you start home hunting, gather the documents listed below early on.
 Many landlords will expect most of these items be already collected at time we are making show appt's for their review, and others will only ask for a couple.
 So being prepared for any situation is your best bet.

 PREPARE TO RENT

 Obtain a copy your credit report

 With credit being the hub of most transactions these days, it's no surprise that its the first thing Florida landlords and owners ask about prospective tenants.
 So we will discuss this first.
 Typically your scores have to be at least a 640 to rent.
 If it's not, check our credit improvement section.
 There are exceptions to everything.
 You could find a sympathetic owner on Craigslist, or rent from family until you hit 640.
 Or you could just pay half the year upfront.
 That sometimes works.
-Either way, many will require you provide a copy of at least one recent credit report.
+Either way, many will require you provide them a copy of at least one recent credit report.
 You can get a FREE copy once a year here .